HGARgG-0710/math-expressions.js/README.md

             -   variables.mjs - various
         -   macros.mjs - module which provides exported macros (and which are also extensively used by the rest of the package's code)
     -   test.mjs (file that executes the 'test's in a certain given order; based upon a local file ignored by the 'git')
--   tests/\* - the tests' directory, withing which for each and every abstraction and definition of the library has a test (thematically ordered, some are identical to the source files' names); If you find documentation absent/confusing, this may be the place to check out for further explanation.
+-   tests/\* - the tests' directory, within which for each and every abstraction and definition of the library has a test (thematically ordered, some are identical to the source files' names); If you find documentation absent/confusing, this may be the place to check out for further explanation.
 -   README.md - this file
 -   LICENSE - the MIT license
 -   todos.txt - text file with unfinished 'TODO's of more general nature